Ofakim Hadashim: New Horizons

 For example, in his series "Yehiam" (1949–1952), Zaritsky depicts scenes from the establishment of Kibbutz Yehiam in northern Israel.
 The early paintings in this series (mostly watercolors) depict the natural landscapes of the region, while the later paintings are (mostly oil) abstractions of these earlier scenes.
 This progression, contends art critic and curator Mordecai Omer, reflects Zaritsky's belief that external visual reality is the basis of artistic originality.

-Zvi Meirovich, a prominent members of Okakim Hadashim he painted in the abstract lyric style but unlike his colleagues Mairovich was more inclined to a German rather than a French pallette.
-Hs bold use of black and reds particularly in the gouaches.
+Zvi Meirovich, a prominent members of Okakim Hadashim, painted in the abstract lyric style but unlike his colleagues he was more inclined to a German rather than a French pallette.
+As seen in his bold use of black and reds particularly in the gouaches.
 The big breakthrough was in oil pastels, that only he made in large format.
-Using a deep space photo surface rather than a flat paper was pioneering moment.
+Using a deep space photo surface rather than a flat paper was a pioneering moment.

 Others in the group, however, deviated from this style.
 Marcel Janco, of international fame for his involvement in the Dada movement in Europe in the 1930s, did not adopt this approach to abstraction; rather his art uses European Cubist and Expressionist styles to create a Jewish-Zionist narrative.
 Moshe Castel, also, went through a transformation during the 1950s from abstraction to expressionism characteristic of the Canaanist movement.

 In the field of sculpture, the group introduced new media.
 Yechiel Shemi, Dov Feigin, and, after a sojourn in Britain, Itzhak Danziger, introduced welded steel as a new medium.
 This new form freed these artists from the figurative character of stone and wood carving, for a more purely abstract oeuvre.
 Here, too, however, there is frequent reference to the Canaanite figurativeness and symbolism.

 Indeed, during the 1950s, the "New Horizons" group tended more and more toward the abstract, and away from reliance on the figurative.
 Zaritsky led this shift, which was rooted in what he saw as a guiding ideology.
 Some members of the group, however, rejected this ideology, and eventually quit the movement.
 These included Janco, Aharon Kahana and Yehiel Simon.